rajh-phuyal/42get_next_line/README.md

 # 42get_next_line

-Programming a function that returns a line read from a file descriptor.
+Programming a function that returns a line from a file descriptor and the line proceeding to that in the next call until the end of the file is reached.